OSSC latency tester

 The wires from phototransistor legs are connected in parallel to BTN1 terminals (corresponding to "Output" and "Gnd" in above circuit diagram) on the PCB (either side is fine, although bottom is usually more convenient solder point):

 BTN1's pull-up resistor R43 acts as "Rc" in the circuit and sets sensor threshold.
 The resistor must be exchanged to one with more suitable resistance for the sensor (does not affect button functionality).
 Typically 100k-200k is a good range, although higher resistance may provide higher sensitivity and faster rise/fall time.
+Note that this is a binary circuit, so you have no adjustment to make the diode more or less sensitive.
+The upshot is you can get false triggers if the backlight is so bright that the OSSC mistakes it for the probe.
+For more flexibility you can use a potentiometer to reduce the sensitivity of the probe, or cover the photodiode with a semi transparent material (like paper).
 If you plan on using a potentiometer, make sure it is connected in series with a fixed (e.g. 10k) resistor to avoid accidentally shorting output to Vdd.

 With OSSC boot-up pattern or a real source on the display, navigate to "<DIY lat. test>" on Post-processing menu.
 Then select pattern box position (top-left/center/bottom-right) using LEFT/RIGHT, and press OK to confirm.
 If display panel refresh rate matches input refresh rate, latency is typically uniform across all positions.
-If panel refresh rate is higher than input (e.g. 120Hz OLED TVs), bottom-right position has the lowest latency.
-When pattern box is rendered on screen, place the sensor on it and press OK on the remote.
+If panel refresh rate is higher than the input (e.g. 120Hz OLED TVs, or plasma TVs), the bottom-right position has the lowest latency because once it starts painting the screen it actually progresses faster than the data is sent to the display.
+When the probe is rendered on screen, place the sensor on it and press OK on the remote.
 The pattern disappears for a moment, and returns with measured latency shown on the character LCD display.
 If a strobe is detected, its length (<1ms glitches are filtered out) is displayed after the latency result.
 Press OK to repeat measurement, or EXIT to exit latency testing mode.
 When testing with real sources, make sure input mode is not switched while in latency tester mode.
 When latency tester is not used, the sensor should be covered as triggering is registered as BTN1 press in normal mode.
+Of note, if the sensor is exposed to too much light while the OSSC is turned on it will switch the OSSC into remote programing/learning mode.